Jellypod-Inc/route-tts/README.md

 ```

 #### Multiple SpeechBlock
-We (*evenetually will*) handle optimization of converting multiple SpeechBlocks in a List.
+We (*will soon*) handle optimization of converting multiple SpeechBlocks in a List.
 Certain providers (OpenAI) do not provide a way to maintain context and intonation across multiple requests which becomes embarassingly parallel.
 Other platforms like ElevenLabs does enable this so that a TTS request can know how the previous one ended, creating more natural sounding realism.

 ```
 # Create SpeechBlock objects